Hurricane Bertha (1996)

-Hurricane Bertha was an intense and early-forming major hurricane that affected areas from the Leeward Islands to the United States in July of the 1996 Atlantic hurricane season.
+Hurricane Bertha was an intense and early-season major hurricane that affected areas from the Leeward Islands to the United States in July of the 1996 Atlantic hurricane season.
 The second named storm, first hurricane, and first major hurricane during the season, Bertha originated from a tropical wave that moved off the coast of Africa in early July.
 Steadily organizing while moving generally towards the west, the disturbance was designated as a tropical depression at 0000 UTC on July 5, and was further upgraded to a tropical storm by 1200 UTC later that day.
 Over the next few days, continued intensification occurred, and Bertha became a Category 1 hurricane on the Saffir-Simpson hurricane scale, the first hurricane of the season, prior to moving through the northern Leeward Islands.
 Late on July 8, a period of rapid intensification began, and at 0600 UTC on July 9, Bertha reached its peak intensity with maximum sustained winds of 115 mph with a minimum barometric pressure of 960 mbar.
 Moving around the western periphery of the subtropical ridge, Bertha passed north of the Bahamas as a weakening hurricane before turning towards the north-northeast and undergoing another period of rapid intensification.
 Late on July 12, Bertha made landfall between Wrightsville Beach and Topsail Beach, North Carolina with winds of 105 mph.
 Gradual weakening ensued the following day as Bertha moved up the Mid-Atlantic and into New England before becoming an extratropical cyclone on July 14.
 The storm's remnants persisted for another several days, before dissipating on July 18.

 As Bertha passed through the northern Leeward Islands, it caused moderate to severe damage.
 In the United States Virgin Islands, heavy rainfall, hurricane-force winds, and significant property damage was reported.
 In addition, many boats were destroyed, and total damage was estimated near $7.5 million (1996 USD).
 In Puerto Rico, effects from Bertha were very similar to those in the U.S. Virgin Islands.
 Heavy rainfall was recorded, peaking over half a foot in isolated areas.
 Despite this, reports of widespread inland flooding were scarce.
 Tropical storm-force winds were observed, which is the cause of two indirect fatalities, when they died in a traffic accident.
 One death was directly attributed to Bertha when a tourist drowned in rough seas in Luquillo, Puerto Rico.
 Damage in Puerto Rico was also estimated to be near $7.5 million.
 The most devastating effects from the hurricane occurred in the United States, more specifically the state of North Carolina.
 Several fishing piers, marinas, and boats were destroyed as a result of Bertha's storm surge, and buildings across the eastern portion of the state were significantly damaged.
 Moderate rainfall spread across much of the Mid-Atlantic and Northeast as Bertha moved towards the north, along with winds in excess of tropical storm force.
 In total, twelve fatalities were caused by Hurricane Bertha, primarily in Florida from rough seas.